hdjebar/yass-rag/README.md

 # Using uv
 uv run yass-rag

-# Or directly
+# Or with python module
-uv run python yass_rag.py
+uv run python -m yass_rag.main

 # Or if installed globally
 yass-rag